hashgraph/guardian/Methodology Library/Hackathon/MCE-R01/README.md

 - PCEM Participant - The project participant is responsible for executing the emission reduction project.
 The project participant must adhere to the requirements outlined in the VPCE PDD and provide evidence of the emission reductions achieved.
 Upon successful verification, the PCEM participant receives circular plastic credit (CPC) tokens as an incentive for their emission reductions.
 - Verification and Validation Body (VVB) - The VVB plays a critical role in independently verifying and validating the project data submitted by the project participant.
 They thoroughly assess the project's emission reduction potential, methodologies, and adherence to the policy guidelines.
 Based on their evaluation, the VVB either approves or rejects the project for registration.
-Cercarbono and Allcot are usinf Icontec as their VVB.
+Cercarbono and Allcot are using Icontec as their VVB.
 - Registry (EcoRegistry) - EcoRegistry serves as the registry for the VPCE under Cercarbono and Allcot.
 They oversee the multiple workflow steps involved in the project's approval, including the verification and validation process by the VVB.
 The UNFCCC's approval is necessary for the project's successful registration and issuance of CER tokens.

 ## Important Documents and Schemas

-Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.
+Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions and quantification etc.

-Emissions Reduction – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.
+GHG Emissions Calculation – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.

 Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.

+VVB Information - Schema showing all the needed information about a VVB and their accredited bodies and certifications.

 ## Token (Carbon Emission Reduction)